huntdatacenter/docs/docs/system-status.md

 # System status

+::: tip All systems
+Operational
-::: warning Lab machines
+:::

+**2022-11-21 11:44** - All machines up and running.

-**2022-11-21 10:21** - A number of lab machines are unavailable.
-We are actively restarting machines.
+**2022-11-21 10:21** - We accidentally shelved 87 lab machines.
+This means that you may not be able to connect to your lab or lab machines.
+We are restarting machines now.
 New update by 11:00.
-:::

 <!--